sezero/quakespasm/README.txt

   "libvorbis" for OGG files.

-  HOME directory support can be enabled via the Misc/homedir_0.patch diff
+  HOME directory support can be enabled via the Misc/homedir_0.patch

-  If for any reason this doesn't work, the project can also be built with Codeblocks.
-This is a large, free, integrated development environment that requires wxWidgets and cmake to install.
-The process is not for the faint hearted.
+  The project can also be built with Codeblocks (project files included).

   5. Changes